fmichonneau/2016-06-15-UFII-fellowship/application.md

 terrestrial habitats.
 This dataset is the most comprehensive for which the same gene has been sequenced and is associated with curated taxonomic information.
-To take advantage of this data, metabarcoding targeting COI is emerging as the approach of choice to characterize marine communities.
+To take advantage of this data, metabarcoding targeting COI is emerging as the approach of choice to characterize marine communities based on DNA.
 However, marine biodiversity is still poorly characterized, and many taxa have not yet been sequenced for COI.
 The challenge adressed by this research is to find the most likely taxon for a sequence given the species that have been sequenced for COI.

 <!-- if I include community phylogenetic give some background on it -->